college-resources/web/README.md

 #### Development

-1. Open a terminal in the root of the project and run `npm run dev`.
+1. In the root of the project run `npm run dev`.

 2. Wait for it to compile and click the `http://localhost:3000` link when it appears.

 #### Production

-1. Open a terminal in the root of the project and run
+1. In the root of the project run
 ```bash
 npm run build
 npm start